alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

             --Traceroute-- is an awesome utility that lets you discover the paths between two nodes, and gives you information about each hop along the way.

-124. --Traceroute-- uses TTL header field to do its job.
+124. --Traceroute-- uses --TTL header-- field to do its job.
 We know that TTL field is decremented by one, by every router that forwards the packet.
 When the TTL field reaches zero, the packet is discarded and an ICMP Time Exceeded message is sent back to the originating host.
 Traceroute uses the TTL field by first setting it to one for the first packet, then two for the second, three for the third and so on.
 By doing this clever little action, traceroute makes sure that the